 The 1NE Watershed drains 2,150-acres of northeast Minneapolis and southern Columbia Heights into the Mississippi River.
 The northern and eastern portions of the watershed drain toward, and through, Columbia Park (which includes Columbia Golf Course).
 From there, the stormwater flows west, in a large pipe, toward the Mississippi River.
 A low-spot on the landscape, Columbia Golf Course once contained historic Lake Sandy and remains a natural spot for water to accumulate.

 The MWMO has been monitoring the amount and quality of stormwater runoff from the 1NE Watershed since 2006.
 The watershed contains a mixture of residential, commercial and industrial development, with a large park, golf course and railyard lying in its center.
-Stormwater management challenges within the 1NE Watershed include: pockets of localized flooding within residential and industrial areas; large areas of the landscape being untreated for water quality; and a golf course and park with significant flooding issues.
+Stormwater management challenges within the 1NE Watershed include pockets of localized flooding within residential and industrial areas, large areas of the landscape untreated for water quality, and a golf course and park with significant flooding issues.
 The 1NE Watershed also provides opportunity for significant ecological improvement, with large swaths of existing (degraded) habitat and the presence of historic waterbodies that allow for some level of restoration.

 Project Planning and Implementation

 Over the course of many months, the project team worked through various potential projects in the watershed, exploring the likelihood of each to be implemented and quantifying their benefits and costs.
-Due to the size of the watershed and number of options identified for improvements, the project partners agreed to focus our efforts on the northern and eastern portion of the watershed, those areas upstream of Columbia Park and Golf Course, given the large amount of flooding that happens in that location.
+The project partners agreed to focus planning efforts on the northern and eastern portions of the watershed and areas upstream of Columbia Park and Golf Course, given the large amount of flooding that happens in those areas.

 The southern portion of the focus area is the site of historic Lake Sandy and other wetland features.
 This area has a high groundwater table and the potential for significant groundwater-surface water interactions.
 Given the lack of information on this area’s groundwater, design solutions were further focused on infrastructure improvements in the northern half of the study area.
 It was determined that solutions in the southern portion of the watershed would be addressed under a future study, once additional data is gathered.